Danny Danon: Legislative accomplishments

-Permanent Representative to the UN
+First term as Permanent Representative to the UN

+On 14 August 2015, Danon was appointed by Netanyahu to be Israel's envoy to the UN, replacing Ron Prosor.
+He stepped down as a Knesset member and minister later in the month.
 Danny Danon became Israel's Ambassador and Permanent Representative to the UN in October 2015.
 At that time a wave of terrorist attack struck Israel, and the situation in Israel made its way to UN discussions.
 Danon's first speech took place at the Security Council's meeting on the Situation in the Middle East.
 The Palestinian representative to the UN, Riyad Mansour, interrupted Danon's speech, violating protocol.
 In a Security Council meeting on the same issue in April 2015, Danon accused the Palestinian representative for failing to condemn terror.

 Ambassador Danon has visited Israel with the Secretary General, Ban Ki-moon, where they visited Israelis wounded in the recent wave of terror attacks, and met with the wife of late Richard Lakin, who was brutally stabbed in a terror attack in the capital's Armon Hanatziv neighborhood.
 Danon visited Israel again with US Ambassador to the UN, Samantha Power, where they toured Israel by helicopter and were briefed on the security challenges Israel faces.

 During Danon's term as Permanent Representative, the Israeli Mission marked several notable achievements including: Recognition of Yom Kippur as an Official UN holiday, Acceptance to the Committee on the Peaceful Uses of Outer Space (COPUOS), ZAKA and Access Israel, both Israeli NGOs, received consultative status at the UN, an Israeli UN resolution on Agricultural Technologies for Sustainable Development was adopted by the UN General Assembly, US Secretary of State John Kerry attended an event marking 40 years since Chaim Herzog’s historic UN speech, Israel held the first ever international summit at the UN against BDS, and Ambassador Danon became the first ever Israeli representative to chair a main UN committee.
 The Israeli Mission also held an event in remembrance of the Jews that were persecuted in Arab countries.